 A charging paper charging the California offense in the language of the statute is proper and often beneficial to the noncitizen.
-An original or amended charging paper quoting only the language of the statute can prevent consequences under a divisible statute.
-(But see discussion below of BIA's treatment of dropped charges.)
-The California Penal Code expressly permits this vague practice.8
+An original or amended charging paper quoting only the language of the statute can prevent consequences under a probation report is not part of the record of conviction for this purpose, in accord with ruling in United States v.
+Corona-Sanchez, supra